John G. Trump: Service in Europe (1944–1945)

-During his final month in Europe, Trump conducted debriefing interviews with the leadership of Telefunken, the telecommunications firm that developed Nazi radar and countermeasures.
-From these interviews, he determined that German radar development had fallen substantially behind British and American war efforts.
-Trump attributed this to the failure of German military leaders to closely cooperate with scientists and industry experts, as Allied forces had.
+During his final weeks in Europe, Trump conducted debriefing interviews with the leadership of Telefunken, the company that had developed Nazi Germany's radar.
+He learned that German radar development had fallen substantially behind, and attributed this to a lack of cooperation with scientists.
+Nazi industrialists did not work closely with physicists, and scientists were barred from accompanying equipment into combat.

-Returning from Europe in April 1945, Trump led the Rad Lab's new Field Service division, an effort to reproduce the BBRL model in other theaters of combat.
-He helped the Rad Lab fulfill General MacArthur's request for a field operation in Manila.
-Efforts to formalize the operation ended abruptly with Japan's surrender.
+Returning to MIT in April 1945, Trump was appointed assistant director of the Rad Lab and organized a new Field Service division to reproduce the BBRL model in the Pacific.
+He helped arrange a field radar operation in Manila at General MacArthur's request, but the effort ended with Japan's surrender.